 Yoga for Emotional Balance: What Gets in the Way of Change?

 There’s no doubt about it—humans are creatures of habit.
 There’s also no doubt that yoga positively impacts our capacity for change.
-In this excerpt from her new book, Bo Forbes shows us how.
+In this excerpt from her book, Yoga for Emotional Balance, Bo Forbes shows us how.